decaf-dev/obsidian-dataloom/README.md

 #### Row Id Column

 The row id column is the last column of the table and contains both a table id and the unique ids for each row.
+Note that the cell that resides in the header must only contain whitespace for a Notion-Like table to render.

 #### Table Id